 How to eat Seafood Sustainably

 Buying sustainably sourced fish and seafood is important for preserving the long-term health of fish stocks and also for protecting the marine environment.
 Fish with the Marine Stewardship Council (MSC) label, come from stocks that are not in danger and have been sustainably fished.
-Not all fish comes with this label but you can find plenty that does in most supermarkets.
 Visit the Marine Stewardship Council website for more information.

 Fish is a good source of many vitamins, minerals, and protein and is lower in fat than most meat.
 The Dept. of Health recommends we eat one portion of white fish and one portion of oily fish each week and there are many Fish Recipes on this site to help you do this.
 Eating a wider variety of fish can save you money compared to the most commonly bought fish.
 Look out for suggestions for cheaper sustainable alternatives in the recipes.